leighleighleigh/esp-rs-nix/README.md

  - [x] Take this: https://github.com/esp-rs/rust-build ...
  - [x] ...and this: https://github.com/espressif/crosstool-NG,
  - [x] ...and this: https://github.com/espressif/binutils-gdb,
- - [x] ...and mangle them into a nix derivation (using hard-coded pre-built binaries for now).
+ - [x] ...and mangle them into a nix derivation...
  - [x] Then, take this: https://github.com/esp-rs/esp-hal ...
  - [x] ... run `nix-shell`, and compile blinky for esp32s3.